charklie/hyprdots/README.md

 At this time, this most likely will not work so I would recommend just grabbing the configs you like and not installing all of it.
 Expect it breaking.

-Many scripts and configs are from [JaKooLits Dotfiles](https://github.com/JaKooLit/Hyprland-Dots/), so huge credit goes to them for their incredible work and my Neovim config is from NVChad.

 Before you install, read the **whole** README.md.

 ### Needed Packages: